qemu/qemu/docs/devel/submitting-a-patch.rst

 If your patch fixes a bug in the gitlab bug tracker, please add a line with "Resolves: <URL-of-the-bug>" to the commit message, too.
-Gitlab can close bugs automatically once commits with the "Resolved:" keyword get merged into the master branch of the project.
+Gitlab can close bugs automatically once commits with the "Resolves:" keyword get merged into the master branch of the project.
 And if your patch addresses a bug in another public bug tracker, you can also use a line with "Buglink: <URL-of-the-bug>" for reference here, too.